 How MACI works

-The process begins with a minimally invasive biopsy, called an arthroscopy procedure, to procure a sample of your cartilage cells (chondrocytes).
+The process begins with a minimally-invasive arthroscopic procedure to procure a sample of your cartilage cells (chondrocytes).
 This sample is then sent to a laboratory and allowed a period of time to grow.

-During a second minimally invasive procedure, your cartilage cell sample will be embedded on a special collagen membrane, then implanted into your knee by your MACI specialist.
+During the MACI implant procedure, your cartilage cell sample will be embedded on a special collagen membrane, then implanted into your knee by your MACI specialist.

 Watch how this works